Polkadot-Blockchain-Academy/pba-book/content/cryptography/addresses/slides.md

 ## Hard vs. Soft

-Key derivation allows one to derive (virtually limitless)<br/>child keys from one "parent".
+Key derivation allows one to derive (virtually limitless)<br />child keys from one "parent".

 Derivations can either be "hard" or "soft".